PRESS DIGEST- Canada-June 28

-June 28 The following are the top stories from select Canadian newspapers.
+June 28 (Reuters) - The following are the top stories from select Canadian newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 ** Royal Bank of Canada will repay C$21.8 million to clients who were incorrectly charged investment fees for certain mutual-fund products and fee-based accounts. (tgam.ca/2tjGB3r)